 The most popular time to travel to Eretz Yisrael is Sukkos.
 It’s no wonder why.
-Seeing Yerushalayim transformed with sukkahs on every balcony and lulavs and esrogim gives us a small glimpse into what it was was like when Bnei Yisrael came up to Yerushalayim for the Shalosh Regalim.
-But if you’re thinking about a traveling during this busy time, there’s some things you need to know.
+Seeing Yerushalayim transformed with sukkahs on every balcony and lulavs and esrogim gives us a small glimpse into what it was like when Bnei Yisrael came up to Yerushalayim for the Shalosh Regalim.
+But if you’re thinking about traveling during this busy time, there are some things you need to know.

 Want the best flight prices?

 Book in November for next year.
 Airlines open flights 300 days before your travel date.
 If you know you’ll be going, book your flight that day.
 There are not so many flights between Yom Kippur and Sukkos (often, there’s just one travel day), and airlines don’t add flights just because it’s popular travel time.
 Don’t wait for the “deal” as prices will just go up and up the longer you wait.

 If it’s within six months of Sukkos (like now), regular flights will either be sold out or available at astronomical prices.
 During this time, though, you can still get a ticket from a travel agency such as Do-All at a more affordable price.
 This will be your best bet if you can’t decide on Sukkos before Pesach.
 Travel agencies usually have exclusive tickets in different price ranges, from business to nonstop, to flights through Europe with stopovers.
 The regular nonstop flights usually sell out first.

 Want to stay in a hotel?
 Book that early too.